-Leslie Schafer is a Senior Economist with Econ One Research, Inc. in Los Angeles, CA. As a testifying and consulting expert, she applies economic analysis and econometrics to liability and damages estimation for intellectual property, antitrust, and other complex litigation matters.
+Leslie Schafer is a Managing Director at Econ One Research, Inc. in Los Angeles, CA. As a testifying and consulting expert, she applies economic analysis and econometrics to liability and damages estimation for intellectual property, antitrust, health care, and other complex litigation matters.
 She also values intellectual property for joint ventures and other non-litigation contexts.
 Her analyses have covered a wide variety of industries ranging from information technology, health care, asset-based lending, and insurance to products such as consumer packaged goods, high-performance swimwear, vaccines, and power tools.
 Dr. Schafer has particular expertise analyzing large relational databases, cross-sections, and panel datasets of commercial transactions, health care claims, and pricing, especially in the large-scale, class action context.

 In addition to consulting, Dr. Schafer has taught microeconomics at The Wharton School of Business, University of Pennsylvania and the McDonough School of Business at Georgetown University.